praveensirvi1212/DevOps_MasterPiece-CI-with-Jenkins/README.md

 1. Payload URL -  http://jenkins-server-public-ip-with-port/github-webhook/
 1.  click on Add Webhook

+# Done with the integration  of tools with jenkins, Now will we integrate tools with ArgoCD

-## Step: 5 Integrate ArgoCD with github and slack for CD
+## Step: 5 Integrate ArgoCD with GitHub and Slack for CD
 ### Stage-01:  ArgoCD integration with Github ( k8s manifest repo)
 1. access the argocd UI – node public ip and node port
 1. user username as `admin`